1. Terms and conditions

 4.3.2 This increase will be levied in January each year.

-4.3.3 The increase percentage will be determined by BCAS.
+4.3.3 The increasing percentage will be determined by BCAS.

 4.3.4 A letter notifying the client about the amount and date of increase will be sent to the client 1 month in advance.